If you’re like a lot of people, you likely found yourself wanting to speak up for our democracy after the 2016 presidential election.

 - How (and why) to focus your activism efforts.

 The Art of Perseverance is offered virtually, so you can join from anywhere in the world via cell, phone, or internet.
-All calls will be recorded and available for later listening.
+All calls will also be recorded and available for later listening.

 As an educator by training, I’ve designed this class to be engaging and interactive—with worksheets, assignments, and new ideas for you to try.